slonigiraf/recommendation-letter-example-ui/README.md

 <table><tbody><tr><td><img alt="5 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/5.png?raw=true" width="500"></tr></td></tbody></table>

 - Tap on the recommendation letter to show it to an employer
-- If the employer wants to re-examinate your skill mentioned in the letter paste employer public key and tap "Sign" button
+- If the employer wants to re-examine your skill mentioned in the letter, paste the employer's public key and tap the "Sign" button

 <table><tbody><tr><td><img alt="6 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/6.png?raw=true" width="500"></tr></td></tbody></table>

-- Show the QR code to the employer (or take a photo / screenshot of it to show later, for example if you test this repo from a single computer you will need this QR code on the next step)
+- Show the QR code to the employer (or take a photo / screenshot of it to show later, for example, if you test this repo from a single computer you will need this QR code on the next step)

 <table><tbody><tr><td><img alt="7 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/7.png?raw=true" width="500"></tr></td></tbody></table>

 #### As an employer

-- Select an employer account from account selector (right top corner).
+- Select an employer account from the account selector (right top corner).
 We selected BOB_STASH.
-- Tap "Employer tab" and then "Scan a letter about a worker" button
+- Tap the "Employer tab" and then the "Scan a letter about a worker" button

 <table><tbody><tr><td><img alt="8 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/8.png?raw=true" width="500"></tr></td></tbody></table>